 - Celtic sea salt and pepper to taste

-Preheat oven to 180C.
-Line two large baking trays with baking paper.
+Meanwhile, preheat oven to 180C.
+Line a large baking trays with baking paper.

-Add the tomatoes, quinoa, roasted vegetables, chopped almonds to a large serving bowl.
+In a large bowl, combine the quinoa, roasted vegetables, chopped almonds and parsley.
 Pour over lemon and garlic dressing.
 Toss gently to combine.
 Season with salt and pepper.
 Garnish with feta if you choose to do so.
 Serve warm or at room temperature.

 Store in an airtight container for up to 3 days.